Being involved in a car accident is both devastating and tragic. It can often leave you feeling helpless and confused.

 Hidden stop signs can also cause problems and lead to a car accident.

-Another common place for car accidents are stoplights.
+Another common place for car accidents is stoplights.
 Rear-end collisions most often happen when a vehicle fails to stop on time and rear ends the vehicle in front of them.

 If the accident occurs further away from the stoplight then a chain reaction of several vehicles can occur causing an even bigger scene of car accidents.